bmuschko/ckad-crash-course/exercises/08-implementing-adapter-pattern/instructions.md

 In this exercise, you will implement the adapter pattern for a multi-container Pod.

-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenario ["Creating a sidecar container"](https://learning.oreilly.com/scenarios/4-2-ckad-multi-container/9781098104993/).
+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Creating a sidecar container"](https://learning.oreilly.com/labs/4-2-ckad-multi-container/9781098104993/).

 ## Implementing the Adapter Pattern